genestack/user-tutorials/source/tutorials/Microbiome_analysis/microbiome-data-analysis-on-genestack-platform.rst

 of the microorganisms that live in complex environments (e.g. gut or saliva), have proven difficult or impossible to grow in culture.
-However, recently developed culture-independent methods based on high-throughput sequencing of 16S ribosomal RNA gene variable regions enable researchers to identify all the microbs in their complex habitats, or in other words, to analyse a microbiome.
+However, recently developed culture-independent methods based on high-throughput sequencing of 16S/18S ribosomal RNA gene variable regions and internal transcribed spacers (ITS) enable researchers to identify all the microbes in their complex habitats, or in other words, to analyse a microbiome.

 ..
 Video - Introduction to Microbiome data analysis
 .. raw:: html